kawaicheung/book-on-naming-things/manuscript/0_C_WhatMakesANameGood.md

 * It might stand out.
 It might fade into the background.
 * It might be full of detail.
 It might be abstract.

 By naming things well, the entire codebase improves.
-Indeed, the whole codebase becomes much more readable than simply the sum of its parts.
+The whole codebase becomes much more readable than simply the sum of its parts.

 Good names will make your codebase clearer.
 If a method's name requires you to dig into the details everytime you stumble across it, it's likely you can come up with a better name.